 - 1 pound breakfast sausage uncooked (ground turkey sausage can be subbed here if you’re looking for a healthier options)

 - ¼ cup flour

 - Salt and pepper to taste I usually add ½ teaspoon of each and add more form there)

 - Preheat oven to 450 degrees Fahrenheit.
 Mix together flour, baking powder, sugar, and salt.
-Stir in butter until you have a coarse shaggy meal.
+Stir in ½ cup butter until you have a mixture that resembles a coarse meal.
 Add in milk and stir until you have a soft dough.

 - Take about ¼ cup of dough and drop onto a greased baking sheet, spacing biscuits 1 ½ inches apart.
-Brush tops of biscuits with melted butter and bake for 12-14 minutes.
+Brush tops of biscuits with 1 tablespoon melted butter and bake for 12-14 minutes.
 Make gravy while biscuits are baking.
+Yields: 10-12 biscuits

 - In a large frying pan place uncooked sausage.
 Using a large spoon or spatula break up sausage into small pieces while cooking.